Free Testosterone

 Why is my free testosterone low if my total testosterone is normal?

 This commonly occurs when SHBG is elevated, binding a larger proportion of circulating testosterone.
+This pattern can occur in both males and females.

 Can free testosterone fluctuate?